18F/methods/README.md

 ## 18F Methods mission and vision

- - **Vision:** To help folks use human-centered design to solve problems in government.
+ - **Vision:** 18F Methods is an essential resource for people who are introducing and using human-centered design to solve problems in government.
- - **Mission:** To offer simple and practical techniques for selecting and implementing human-centered design methods within the constraints of government.
+ - **Mission:** 18F Methods offer simple and practical techniques for selecting, implementing, and gauging the effectiveness of human-centered design methods within government.

 ## Why methods?